Bhutan Map | HD Political Map of Bhutan

 Q1: What is the Gross National Happiness Index?

 The Gross National Happiness Index is a measure of the overall well-being of the Bhutanese people.
-It was developed by King Jigme Singye Wangchuck in the 1970s as an alternative to traditional economic measures such as Gross Domestic Product (GDP).
+King Jigme Singye Wangchuck developed it in the 1970s as an alternative to traditional economic measures such as Gross Domestic Product (GDP).

 Q2: Is tourism allowed in Bhutan?